 6. Document Your Current Relationship with Your Children

 In addition to considering anything negative that might be out there, you should also work on building your affirmative case for custody.
 What can you use to show that you have played an active role in your children’s lives?
 What can you start to do now (such as attending school functions or sporting events) that will help bolster your argument for custody?

 7. Make Sure Your Current Plan Will Work Long-Term

 Finally, when thinking about what you want now, it is important to consider whether your plan will also work long-term.
 Modifying child custody orders can be challenging (and judges often look upon parents’ requests based on personal considerations unfavorably), so you need to make sure that your proposed custody arrangement will work now and in the future.

-Schedule a Consultation with North County, CA Divorce Lawyer Richard M. Renkin
+Schedule a Case Evaluation with North County, CA Divorce Lawyer Richard M. Renkin